Nebulon/nebpyclient/README.md

 The Nebulon Python SDK client is available through the Python Package Index with the name nebpyclient, but can also be installed from source.

+**IMPORTANT**: Please review the changelog to transition from version 1.x of the nebpyclient to version 2.x.

 ### Python Package Index

 ```bash